suramrit/about-me/index.md

 - Astrophotography (Who knew trying to sit still for hours would be so much fun)
 - Amatuer astronomy (I know a few constellations and celestial bodies)

-Although I have had an unconvential journey in software engineering, that has not stopped me from pursuing opportunities in core distributed system engineering related roles.

 If you or your organization are looking for a dedicated software engineer with a passion in systems engineering, please fell free to reach out to me at

 - suramrit@buffalo.edu
 - linkedin.com/in/suramrit